Standing in Your Light

 This experience also brought forward a deeper reflection on the nature of spiritual spaces.

-are grounded in the body, the Earth, and lived responsibility.
+Not all communities that speak of light are rooted in embodiment.
+Not all practices that engage the unseen are grounded in the body, the Earth, and lived responsibility.

 This experience reminded me: